darqos/darqos/doc/book.rst

 Notes:
 * Not every book will populate every field.
 * Title and Author should use a larger font, especially title.
-* It'd be good if authors, publishers, plaec published, etc, had completion based on previous entries.
+* It'd be good if authors, publishers, place published, etc, had completion based on previous entries.
 * Should this be using the MARC21 (MARCXML, MARCJSON, ISO2709) standard for bibliographic data?  it's potentially a good idea ...
 * Examples:

   * Books.app (macOS, was iBooks))
   * Calibre (macOS)
   * iTunes (macOS)